 What should Americans be doing about the Coronavirus?

 There is a lot of talk about the danger of the coronavirus but not a lot of talk about the things we should be doing here in America.
 Information on how to protect ourselves has been limited to the usual wash your hands and stay home when you are sick, but is there anything you can do now?

 The best thing to do now with the coronavirus

 You should not fear this virus but you should pay attention to your overall health to give yourself the best chance.
 Check out these ways to protect yourself from a virus and pay attention to the news so you can have peace of mind knowing your family is safe.

 As panic rises preppers are looking for ways to prepare their families for a worst-case scenario.
-If you are looking to prepare I suggest stocking a few weeks of food in your home, buy cleaning supplies to help keep germs under control and deal with other medical conditions that will make you more susceptible to health issues with the coronavirus.
+If you are looking to prepare for a large scare virus, I suggest stocking a few weeks of food in your home, buy cleaning supplies to help keep germs under control and deal with other medical conditions that will make you more susceptible to health issues with the coronavirus.

 Should I worry about my mail coming from China?

 There are a few memes going around making light of the coronavirus and our mail from china.
 Many people are wondering if they should do anything special to protect themselves from mail that arrives from China.

 If this is one of your concerns you can take a sigh of relief.
 The coronavirus is and enveloped virus that des off fairly easy.
 This means that after the 2-3 or even more weeks it takes to get your package the virus is long dead before your china mail lands on your doorstep and you have nothing to fear.